Near-death studies: Psychometrics

-Greyson has also used mainstream psychological measurements in his research, for example The Dissociative Experiences Scale; a measure of dissociative symptoms, and The Threat Index; a measure of the threat implied by one's personal death.
+Greyson has also used mainstream psychological measurements in his research, for example: The Dissociative Experiences Scale, a measure of dissociative symptoms; and The Threat Index, a measure of the threat implied by one's personal death.

 Near death studies community

 Research organizations and academic locations

 The field of near-death studies includes several communities that study the phenomenology of NDEs.
-One of the most influential is IANDS, an international organization based in Durham, North-Carolina, that promotes research and education on the phenomenon of near-death experiences.
-Among its publications we find the peer-reviewed Journal of Near-Death Studies,.
-The organization also maintains an archive of near-death case histories for research and study.
+One of the most influential is IANDS, an international organization based in Durham, North Carolina, US, that promotes research and education on the phenomenon of near-death experiences.
+Among its publications is the peer-reviewed Journal of Near-Death Studies.

 Another research organization, the Louisiana-based Near Death Experience Research Foundation, was established by radiation oncologist Jeffrey Long in 1998.
-The foundation maintains a website and a database of near-death cases.
+The foundation established a website that same year.

-A few academic locations have been associated with the activities of the field of near-death studies.
-Among these we find the University of Connecticut (US), Southampton University (UK), University of North Texas (US) and the Division of Perceptual Studies at the University of Virginia (US).
+A few universities have been associated with near-death studies: the University of Connecticut (US), Southampton University (UK), University of North Texas (US) and the Division of Perceptual Studies at the University of Virginia (US).

 Conferences

-IANDS holds conferences, at regular intervals, on the topic of near-death experiences.
-The first meeting was a medical seminar at Yale University, New Haven (CT) in 1982.
-This was followed by the first clinical conference in Pembroke Pines (FL), and the first research conference in Farmington (CT) in 1984.
-Since then conferences have been held in major U.S. cities, almost annually.
-Many of the conferences have addressed a specific topic, defined in advance of the meeting.
-In 2004 participants gathered in Evanston (IL) under the headline:"Creativity from the light".
-A few of the conferences have been arranged at academic locations.
-In 2001 researchers and participants gathered at Seattle Pacific University.
+IANDS holds conferences on the topic of near-death experiences.
 In 2006 the University of Texas MD Anderson Cancer Center became the first medical institution to host the annual IANDS conference.

 The first international medical conference on near-death experiences was held in 2006.
-Approximately 1.500 delegates, including people who claim to have had NDEs, were attending the one-day conference in Martigues, France.
-Approximately 1.500 delegates, including Near-death experiencers, attended the one-day conference in Martigues, France.
-Among the researchers at the conference were anaesthetist and intensive care doctor Jean-Jacques Charbonnier, and pioneering researcher Raymond Moody.
+Approximately 1,500 delegates, including people who claim to have had NDEs, attended the one-day conference in Martigues, France.
+Among the researchers at the conference were Moody and anesthetist and intensive care doctor Jean-Jacques Charbonnier.